nocomplexity/ArchitecturePlaybook/business-architecture.md

 -   [Causal Loop Diagram](https://nocomplexity.com/causalloopdiagram/).
 Tool to make easy causal loop diagrams in your browser.
 A causal loop diagram (CLD) is a causal diagram that aids in visualizing how different variables in a system are interrelated.
 This FOSS tool has an nice animation to presents effects also!
 The original (OSS) source can be found [here](https://github.com/ncase/loopy).
 But the version on [NOComplexity.com](https://nocomplexity.com/causalloopdiagram>) is a (GPL) fork with some extra features.
 Ask nocomplexity.com for the source of this version if needed!
 -   [Camunda Modeler](https://camunda.org/download/modeler/).
 Camunda
     Modeler is an OSS desktop application for editing BPMN process diagrams(2.0) and DMN decision tables.
-It is very easy to use, which means that business analysts can use it as well as developers, working on the same diagrams.
-Camunda Modeler is part of an open source platform for workflow and business process management.
-So when you use the [Camunda suite](https://camunda.org/) you can also use the execution engine for your processes you have modeled.
+Business Process Model and Notation (BPMN) is the global standard for process modeling and one of the most important components of successful Business-IT-Alignment.
+BPMN is an open standard.
+But there are not many good OSS available packages available.
+Camunda Modeler is an OSS BPMN solution and is part of an open source platform for workflow and business process management.
+So when you use the [Camunda Suite](https://camunda.org/) you can also use the execution engine for your processes you have modeled.
 -   [Protégé](http://protege.stanford.edu/).
 Protégé is an OSS web or desktop application that can be used for building